-- 26.3.
-Automatic Wage Progression for Laborers will be based on the following schedule: - Level 1 Hourly rate equivalent to that in the Collective Bargaining Agreement. - Level 2 Successful completion of Introductory Wastewater Course. \$.25/hr. increase above Level 1. - Level 3 Successful completion of Advanced Wastewater Course. \$.25/hr. increase above Level 2. - Level 4 Receipt of S-I Wastewater Operator's or C-l Collection Systems License. \$.25/hr. increase above Level 3. - Level 5 Receipt of S-2 Wastewater Operator's or C-2 Collection Systems License. \$.25/hr. increase above Level 4.
+- 26.3 Automatic Wage Progression for Laborers will be based on the following schedule: - Level 1 Hourly rate equivalent to that in the Collective Bargaining Agreement. - Level 2 Successful completion of Introductory Wastewater Course must be completed within 2 years of hire for all employees hired on or after July 1, 2014. - Level 3 Successful completion of Advanced Wastewater Course must be completed within 2 years of completing Introductory Wastewater Course for all employees hired on or after July 1, 2014 - Level 4 Receipt of S-l Wastewater Operator's or C-l Collection Systems License. - Level 5 Receipt of S-2 Wastewater Operator's or C-2 Collection Systems License.